igupta1/hydrogpt/methodology.md

-# AI Impact Tracker methodology
+# See How Your AI Usage Impacts the Environment - Methodology

-This page tries to outline the methodology used by the AI Impact Tracker extension to calculate energy consumption of LLM interactions, along with real-world equivalents for better context.
+This page tries to outline the methodology used by the "See How Your AI Usage Impacts the Environment" extension to calculate energy consumption of LLM interactions.

 ## Features